tallen11/l-systems/README.md

 # l-systems
 Simple l-systems grammar parser and string generator

 This is a simple command line program written in C++17 that takes in a grammar file, an iteration count and an axiom and generates a string from the grammar rules.
-It also allows you to create stochastic l-systems.
+It also allows you to create stochastic l-systems (https://en.wikipedia.org/wiki/L-system).

 ### Building & Running
-This project was creating using CMake, so clone the project, then from its root directory run:
+This project uses CMake, so clone the project, then from its root directory run
 ``` Bash
 $ mkdir build
 $ cd build